 We spent almost 2.5h at Brunet Park where we found a good variety of butterflies.
 Hickory hairstreaks were in excellent numbers (~65), as well as Banded.

 We did find a couple of Acadian as well.

 Oak Hairstreak has been found here on a couple of occasions, and I truly believe there is a small hidden colony here.
 We did not come across one today, of course!😒

-Around the pond we found a good number of species, including a couple of Dukes' Skippers.
+Around the pond we found a good number of species, including a Dion Skipper and a couple of Dukes' Skippers.

 We found another under the power line corridor nearby.

 A few Wild Indigo Duskywings were here too.

 Just before lunch hour, we checked out a spot near Ojibway which harboured an impressive number of Baltimore Checkerspots. (also lots of Banded Hairstreaks).